HBandesh/term-deposit-calculator/README.md

 4. **Testing Strategy**
 I wrote unit tests using Jest to ensure the accuracy of both validation and balance calculation logic.
 The tests cover edge cases for deposit amounts, interest rates, and other input values, ensuring that errors are caught and handled gracefully.

+## Future improvements
+- **Improved UI/UX**: While the UI is functional, it could be enhanced to provide better feedback and a more visually appealing experience.
+- **Additional Tests**: More comprehensive tests for various edge cases could be added to further solidify the correctness of the calculations.